-When we look into the relationship between the respondents' firms' sector and corruption perception, the most striking result is that the respondents from the construction sector have more positive perception than the respondents from other sectors.
-When the whole sample is taken into consideration, the rate of respondents, who think 'corruption and bribing' are 'very common', is 41%, the rate among this group is 21%; whereas it is 49% for manufacturing sector.
+When we look into the relationship between the respondents' firms' sector of operation and corruption perception, the most striking result is that the respondents from the construction sector have more positive perception than the respondents from other sectors.
+In terms of whole sample, the rate of respondents, who think 'corruption and bribing' is 'very common', is 51%, the rate among this group is 38%; this rate is 54% both for trade and accommodation sectors.
 The perception of this group is again relatively positive with regard to the question about the tradition of giving bribes.
-While the general average is 37%, it is 14% among this group; on the other hand, it increases up to 75% in the services sector.
-Finally, the percentage of respondents that consider an increase in corruption within the last year are relatively lower (15%) in this group.
-This rate is 56% among the representatives of services sector.
+While the general average is 43%, it is 31% among this group and increases up to 62% in the accommodation sector.
+Finally, the percentage of respondents that consider an increase in corruption within the last year are relatively lower (19%) in this group.
+This rate is 38% among the representatives of trade and accommodation.